trasukg/rpi-gpio-presentation/README.md

+# GPIO on the Raspberry Pi

+This is a presentation that I did on November 30, 2016 for the Hamilton Internet of Things Meetup.

+In it, I present an introduction to GPIO and digital I/O on the Raspberry Pi platform.
+There are several circuits shown for input and output, including switches LEDs and Relay drivers.

+The presentation is done with 'reveal.js', a JavaScript-based presentation framework described below.
+Short instructions on how to use this presentation:

+- Clone this repository
+- 'cd' into the repository
+- 'npm install' to load all the npm modules
+- 'npm start' to startup the web server
+- Use a browser to load http://localhost:8000

+Enjoy...

 # reveal.js [![Build Status](https://travis-ci.org/hakimel/reveal.js.svg?branch=master)](https://travis-ci.org/hakimel/reveal.js) <a href="https://slides.com?ref=github"><img src="https://s3.amazonaws.com/static.slid.es/images/slides-github-banner-320x40.png?1" alt="Slides" width="160" height="20"></a>

 A framework for easily creating beautiful presentations using HTML.
 [Check out the live demo](http://lab.hakim.se/reveal-js/).